Mars v. Venus: Analysing Gendered Decision Making in Marketing

 The term "glass cliff," coined by University of Exeter researchers in 2005, describes a phenomenon in which firms appoint women to their boards during periods of overall stock market decline.
 These companies are statistically more likely to have experienced consistently poor performance in the preceding five months compared to those appointing men.

-Take, for example, Xerox CEO Anne Mulcahy, who helmed the company from 2001 to 2009, ascending to the role during a period when the company teetered on the brink of bankruptcy and skilfully orchestrated its recovery3.
+Take, for example Xerox CEO Anne Mulcahy, who helmed the company from 2001 to 2009, ascending to the role during a period when the company teetered on the brink of bankruptcy and skilfully orchestrating its recovery3.

-Or consider auto company GM, which brought in Mary Barra as CEO after a scandal over faulty ignition switches in its vehicles that allegedly caused dozens of deaths4.
+Or consider auto company GM, which brought in Mary Barra as CEO after a scandal over faulty ignition switch in its vehicles that allegedly caused dozens of deaths4.

 But understanding these dynamics is not just about recognising differences; it is about delving into the theories that underpin them.
 Two prominent theories, agency-communion theory, and self-construal theory, play a vital role in understanding gender disparities, Professor Bommaraju notes.